- Ms Michiko Suzuki

 This project explores the wartime humanitarian relief activities of the Japanese Red Cross Society (JRCS) personnel, and their involvement in the International Red Cross and Red Crescent Movement between 1877 and 1945 in a global historical context.
 Most historiographies of the Red Cross have been dominated by a West-centred narrative of humanitarianism.
 However, an epistemological framework of Japanese humanitarian activities was temporally and spatially far beyond our traditional historical discourse since its institutional foundation.
 Indeed, the society itself was at a crossroads, and individual aid workers acted behind the scenes without boundary even in the wartime years such as World War II.

-In order to add to the historiography of the Japanese Empire and World War II narratives, this study of humanitarianism seeks to re-interpret some of the landscape of wartime mobilisation surrounding the JRCS.
-The organisation itself struggled to operate relief activities while maintaining the Red Cross’ international claim of neutrality.
+In order to add to the historiography of modern humanitarian patriotism, the Japanese Empire and World War II narratives, this study of neo-humanitarianism seeks to re-interpret some of the landscape of wartime mobilisation surrounding the JRCS.
 Although there are a large number of wartime historiographies, operations of aid workers have generally become lost to the historical narrative.
-Therefore, this project re-explores wartime history through the lens of ‘humanitarianism’ with the aim being to recover the voices of aid workers, and to throw light on the history of the great silence of humanity.
+Therefore, this project re-explores wartime history through the lens of ‘humanitarianism’ with the aim being to recover the voices of aid givers, and to throw light on the history of the great silence of humanity.

-This research will also unveil a number of thus far untold stories, which may allow scholars of Japan, and perhaps the Red Cross and Red Crescent itself, to better understand the extent to which the institution’s relief activities were, and were not, in accord with its institutional mission.
+This research will unveil a number of thus far untold stories such as Hiroshima and Nagasaki nuclear bombings emergency responses.
+They may allow scholars of Japan, and perhaps the International Red Cross and Red Crescent Movement itself, to better understand the extent to which the institution’s relief activities were, and were not, in accord with its professional duties and humanitarian missions.

 - Suzuki, Michiko (2017) 'History of the Japanese Red Cross Society Nuclear Bombing Emergency Humanitarian Relief Activities in Hiroshima and Nagasaki, 1945 / 日本赤十字社の原爆緊急人道支援の歴史について.'
 In: Japanese Red Cross Institute for Humanitarian Studies. (ed).
 The Journal of Humanitarian Studies.
 Vol. 6.
 Tokyo: Toshindo. pp.200-220.